Günter Wolfgang Schnell is my name, but I prefer to be called by my nickname Wolf.

 DL 6 BCT is my callsign since 1989.
 I was licensed in 1986 (ex DG2BAW).
 When my son Ilan, DL5BCU upgraded his license in 1989, he was allowed to work on SW and I was not.
 Thus I had to learn CW and I managed to upgrade my license a few months later.
 Now I have forgotten CW but Ilan still is a good CW operator.

-My ham radio activities have come to an end.
-Here a nostalgic look back on two decades of ham radio activity.
+My ham radio activities have come to an end in 2010.
+Here a nostalgic look back on more than two decades of ham radio activity.

 144 MHz has always been my favorite band.
 My former rig: An ICOM 275H and a COENS PA with an EIMAC 3CX800 tube, feeding 500 W into 2 x 17-element Tonna yagis, 13 m above ground, 18 m above sea level.

 Nordic Activity Contest, Open Class, 144 MHz was my favorite contest.
 (Open Class is the class for participants outside the Nordic countries.
-The NAC is held on the first Tuesday of each month from 19:00 to 23:00 CET, or CEST in the summer months, see NAC Rules.)
+The NAC is held on the first Tuesday of each month from 19:00 to 23:00 CET, or CEST in the summer months.)

 I have participated in the NAC 150 times from January 1995 to December 2008.
 During that period, I had 11236 QSOs with 2980 stations.